Please select a partnership to see additional information:

 - Where a prospective mother has undergone FGM.

-A child at risk of FGM
+Factors which suggest a child may be at risk of FGM

 Professionals in all agencies, and individuals and groups in the community, need to be alert to the possibility of a child being at risk of or having experienced female genital mutilation.
 There are a range of potential indicators that a child may be at risk of FGM, but this is not an exhaustive list.